Leave password field empty to keep your existing password!

 In September 2015, I published my first novel, "Into Autumn", based on the 'dream' in the middle of the night.
 I left a few things hanging, so I had to write a sequel.
 When I finished book two, "Into Spring", the story was not finished and I came up with the idea for my Four Seasons Series.
 After "Into Spring" which made finalist in the Independent Author's Network's 'Book of the Year', I was energized into writing more and finally considered myself an author.

 Many people told me my books would make great movies.
 This gave me the idea of writing screenplays for each of the novels.
-I wrote the scripts for the first two books of the series and wrote scripts for the second two novels after I finished them.
+I wrote the scripts for the first two books of the series and wrote scripts for the last two novels in the Series after I finished them.
 I entered the screenplays into competitions and was fortunate to do well in them.
 I became hopeful for a movie deal, but though there has been interest in them, no movie yet.

 After the Series and screenplays, I wrote another non-fiction book, "Tales From the Riverside" about life in my Texas swamp.
 This book finished 1st Place in the New Apple Book Awards and the Texas Author's Book Awards.
 One reader wrote that the most important thing he learned was "how tough this guy really is".
 But I believe the reason it won the awards is that it also shows my tender side.
 Some unique old family recipes are included.